Fightingkeyboard/Slaying-the-Spire/README.md

 You can find it Steam->select "Slay the Spire" -> click "Manage"-> "Browse localfile"->"Resource"

-# Theory :

-# Overview :

-# Future Improvements:
- * Develop the website
- * Improve the sample AI by using Minimax algorithm

 [Presentation Link - Has more diagrams and info](https://docs.google.com/presentation/d/1RxQuOPTGZf5BejvV4l8MaKA3IbAYYN19-rI9gjpSf4s/edit#slide=id.p)